wikeyen/spring-lite/README.md

 #Requirements
 1. Given an XML file with a bean definition, the program should be able to acquire the bean's definition and an instance of the bean.

+2. Hide the underlying implementation of creating bean, expose ApplicationContext to the users.